CuyZ/NotiZ/Documentation/Markdown/Events/ProvidedEvents/Form/DispatchFormNotification.md

 | formRuntime       | Runtime object of the form, contains a lot of useful information  |
 | controllerContext | Current controller context that led to the submission of the form |

+You have to configure the notification dispatch in your form using the provided finisher:

+![Notification finisher][notification-finisher]

+You can then listen to the event in your notification and select your form:

+![Notification event][notification-event]

 ---

 [:books: Documentation index](../README.md)

 [form-changelog]: https://docs.typo3.org/typo3cms/extensions/core/Changelog/8.5/Feature-77910-EXTform-IntroduceNewFormFramework.html
 [form-extension]: https://docs.typo3.org/typo3cms/extensions/form/Index.html
+[notification-finisher]: ../../../Images/Events/notification-finisher.png
+[notification-event]: ../../../Images/Events/notification-event.png